rs-station/rs-station.github.io/README.md

         author: Your Name
         usemathjax: true
         ---
+ - You may enable latex rendering through mathjax by adding the following line to your post's front matter,

+        usemathjax: true
  - If the post contains media such as images, those should be located in `rs-station-github.io/assets/posts/YYYY-MM-DD-post-title`.
  - Use the `blog-image`, `blog-caption` or `blog-image-wide`, `blog-caption-wide` attributes to format images.
 For example,